symbol/symbol-docs/source/api.rst

 WebSockets
 **********

-To get **live updates** when an event occurs in the blockchain, Catapult REST publishes WebSockets.
+To get **live updates** when an event occurs on the blockchain, Catapult REST publishes WebSockets.
 Client applications can open a WebSocket connection and get a unique identifier.
 With this identifier, applications qualify to subscribe to the available channels instead of constantly polling the API for updates.
 When an event occurs in a channel, the REST Gateway sends a notification to every subscribed client in real-time.

 WebSocket URIs share the same host and port as the HTTP requests URIs, but use the ``ws://`` protocol: